 Further reading & references

-- Manufacturer's PIL, Virgan®; Spectrum Thea Pharmaceuticals Limited, The electronic Medicines Compendium.
-Dated November 2009.
+- Manufacturer's PIL, Virgan®; Thea Pharmaceuticals Ltd, The electronic Medicines Compendium.
+Dated Februaury 2016.

 - British National Formulary; 72nd Edition (Sep 2016) British Medical Association and Royal Pharmaceutical Society of Great Britain, London